Jeydolen/jchat/README.md

 It is not intended to be used commercially or personally even if I don't mind if you do.

-An online live version might be accessible sometime but nothing is sure.
+An online live version might be accessible sometime but don't take my word for it.

 You can still check my website [jeydolen.com](https://jeydolen.com) to see if it is available.

 ## Description:

 JChat is a chat app providing a default server and client implementation of websockets.

+It provides basic functionality like authentication, channel creation and message forwarding.

 - ### Server side